Medicare Advantage Plans in New York

 - You’ve drawn Railroad Retirement Board benefits for 24 months.

-How to enroll in Medicare Advantage Plans: NY edition
+How to Enroll in Medicare Advantage Plans

 There are several opportunities to enroll in Medicare Advantage once you turn 65.
 The first thing to do is enroll in Parts A and B when you’re first eligible; this will not only allow you to switch to a Part C plan, but will ensure you won’t have to account for any late enrollment penalties.
 After you’re enrolled in Parts A and B, you can switch to Medicare Advantage at several different points.